MicrosoftDocs/dataexplorer-docs/data-explorer/lightingest.md

 ## Run LightIngest

-The command to run LightIngest varies based on how you installed the tool.
+The command to run LightIngest varies based on the method of installation.
+If you downloaded the LightIngest binaries, use `LightIngest.exe`.
+If you installed LightIngest as a .NET tool, use `LightIngest`.
 Select the relevant tab.

 ### [Binaries](#tab/binaries)